2shrestha22/radio/README.md

-# Nepali Radio
+# Radio NP

 <img src="assets/images/radio-np.png" width="120">

-A free and open source online radio app that provides access to all Nepali radio stations with a convenient favorite feature to save your preferred stations.
+Radio NP is a free and open source online radio app that provides access to all Nepali radio stations with a convenient favorite feature to save your preferred stations.

 ## Screenshots